rsangeethk/Selenium/README.md

-# Selenium

-Seleniun Developer - SeDev
+# Seleniun Developer - SeDev

 Selenium Developer assist Selenium developers in Design and Maintenance phase of automation development.
 It reduces time in doing for maintenance for application with frequent object changes.